jasonmacduffie/isles-of-maga/breach.md

 Magic
 -----
 Characters can learn magic spells as their journey progresses.
 Some spells are arcane, some are divine, and some use the greater of the two.
 A spell that uses the arcane skill must be learned, but a divine spell is always known because it is cast through faith.
-There is no minimum level to learn a spell, but its magnitude increases with the relevant spell skill.
+Mana cost is the amount of spirit points that must be spent to cast the spell.

+### Banish Demon

+Minimum Divine skill: 2

+Mana cost: 1

+Roll Energy+Divine vs. Energy+Defense against a target demon.
+If the result is 2 or greater, the demon is sent to its region of Demonia.

+### Bound Weapon

+Minimum Divine skill: 2

+Mana cost: 1

+One weapon may be bound to the caster's soul at a time, costing 1 spirit point to perform the binding.
+The caster should have spent some time using the bound weapon to form a bond with it.
+At any time, the caster can summon the bound weapon and immediately equip it coasting 1 spirit point.
+The weapon binding may be dismissed at any time without cost.

+### Ghost Blade

+Minimum Arcane skill: 2

+The caster creates a Duration: 1 round/level

+The caster equips a blade of magic from their hand.
+This weapon may be of various sizes, taking on the properties of the equivalent physical blade.

+The weapon itself has no weight.
+If the caster lets go of the weapon, it disappears.
+The weapon can also be destroyed by Dispel Magic.
+At the end of the duration, the weapon vanishes.
+The weapon is magical, and can do damage to ghosts.

+### Soul Trap

+Minimum Arcane skill: 3

+This spell will not work on an intelligent, sentient being.
+When the target dies, roll Reason+Arcane vs. the target's static Energy score.
+If the result is at least 4, the target's soul may be captured in a gem large enough to contain it.